meltano/meltano/docs/src/plugins/extractors/gitlab.md

 5. Copy and paste the token into the `Private Token` field.
 It should look something like this: `I8vxHsiVAaDnAX3hA`

-### Projects

-This property allows you to scope the project that the service fetches, but it is completely optional.
-If this is left blank, the extractor will try to fetch all projects that it can grab.

-If you want to configure this, the format for it is `group/project`.
-Here are a couple examples:

-- `meltano/meltano` - The core [Meltano project](https://gitlab.com/meltano/)
-- `meltano/tap-gitlab` - The project for the [GitLab Extractor](https://gitlab.com/meltano/tap-gitlab)

 ### Groups

 This property allows you to scope data that the extractor fetches to only the desired group(s).
 The group name can generally be found at the root of a repository's URL.
 If this is left blank, you have to at least provide a project.